nxp-imx/nxp-nnstreamer-examples/classification/README.md

 -l, --labels_path | Use the selected labels path
--d, --display_perf |Display performances, can specify time or freq -t, --text_color | Color of performances displayed, can choose between red, green, blue, and black (white by default)
+-d, --display_perf |Display performances, can specify time or freq -t, --text_color | Color of performances displayed, can choose between red, green, blue, and black (white by default) -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)

 Press ```Esc or ctrl+C``` to stop the execution of the pipeline.